oerpub/oerpub.rhaptoslabs.swordpushweb-buildout/README.rst

-OERPub is a SWORD based a document importer for Rhaptos and Connexions based installations.
+OERPUB is a SWORD based a document importer for Rhaptos and Connexions based installations.

 more (non technical) info: http://oerpub.org